 Four fusion-crusted stones having a combined weight of 916 g were purchased from a Moroccan dealer at the 2004 Denver Show.
 A sample was submitted to Northern Arizona University (T. Bunch and J. Wittke), and NWA 2388 was classified as a CK6 carbonaceous chondrite with sparse relict chondrules within a recrystallized, equilibrated groundmass.
 The meteorite has experienced moderate weathering and a low shock stage, and contains abundant plagioclase and magnetite.
 The CK6 chondrites are the most oxidized meteorites, formed under oxidation conditions of ~QFM+2.5 (McCoy et al., 2018).

-After in-depth analyses of many CV and CK meteorites having a wide range of petrologic types was conducted and published by Wasson et al. (2013), the necessity for merging the CK and CV groups into a single unified group has become an obvious conclusion.
-The geochemical and petrological justification for reclassification of the CK chondrites, along with the details of the new proposed taxonomic scheme, can be found on the Dhofar 015 page.
+After in-depth analyses of many CV and CK meteorites having a wide range of petrologic types was conducted by Wasson et al. (2013), they presented a reasoned argument for merging the CK and CV groups into a single unified group.
+The geochemical and petrological justification for such a reclassification of the CK chondrites, along with details of their proposed taxonomic scheme, can be found on the Dhofar 015 page.
 Subsequent studies have demonstrated a high likelihood for separate parent bodies.
 One such study conducted by Dunn et al. (2016) compared magnetite in a number of CK and CV chondrites.
 They presented geochemical, mineralogical, and petrographic evidence that is more consistent with separate CV and CK parent bodies.
 Another study conducted by Yin et al. (2017) utilized a coupled Δ17O vs. ε54Cr diagram to plot several CK and CV chondrites.
 Through this technique they demonstrated that these two meteorite groups derive from separate parent bodies.
 Details of these studies can also be found on the Dhofar 015 page.
 The photo above shows a 1.4 g partial slice of NWA 2388.